America added 431,000 jobs in March, bringing the unemployment rate to a new pandemic low – KION546

 By Anneken Tappe, CNN Business

-The US economy added 431,000 jobs in March, bringing the unemployment rate to a new pandemic-era low of 3.6%, the Bureau of Labor Statistics reported Friday.
+America’s labor market is roaring back, adding another 431,000 jobs in March and bringing the unemployment rate to a new pandemic-era low of 3.6%, the Bureau of Labor Statistics reported Friday.

-The job gains were lower than economists had expected, but still rounded up a strong first quarter for the US labor market.
+Even though the job gains were lower than economists had expected, they still rounded up a strong first quarter for the US labor market with an average monthly gain of more than half a million jobs.
+March was the 15th straight month of robust job gains.

+The economy is now just 1.6 million jobs short of where it was in February 2020, before the pandemic hit.
+That means the country is on pace to bounce back from the pandemic recession almost eight years faster than it took to recover from the Great Recession.

+Several labor market measures are already close to their pre-Covid levels, the BLS said Friday.
+That includes the total number of unemployed people, which fell to 6 million in March, as well as the number of permanent job losers, which declined to 1.4 million.

 This is a developing story.
 It will be updated